8th January 2019 19 min read

 To understand the proper solution for the 2nd use case, we have to first get to know a Reason type called Record.
 In Reason, a Record is a lighter version of the JavaScript object that is immutable and has a fixed set of typed attributes.
 Here’s an example of a Record called person:

-type person = { age: int, name: string };
+1// creating the person Record2type person = { age: int, name: string };3

-let seif = { age: 24, name: "Seif" };
+4// creating a value of type person5let seif = { age: 24, name: "Seif" };

 Although Record values look like JavaScript objects, they don’t really compile to JavaScript objects.